Tamatha Paul: Transport

 Paul supports accessible public transport for all, and especially supports public transport as a form of climate action.
-In 2022, as councillor and Let's Get Wellington Moving Governance member, Paul secured an additional $100m over the next ten years for Wellington's bike network.
+In 2022, as councillor and Let's Get Wellington Moving (LGWM) Governance member, Paul secured an additional $100m over the next ten years for Wellington's bike network.
 This network prioritised dedicated cycle lanes on roads, a protection for cyclists which aims to promote the use of cycling and reduce our reliability on cars.
 Paul stated that this plan would make cycling safer and encourage non-traditional cyclists such as children, women, and gender diverse people to bike around the city.
 Cyclists were "not just dudes in lycra", she said.

 Paul also advocates for pedestrianisation.
 As councillor, Paul passed an amendment for Wellington City Council to investigate a low-traffic/pedestrianised future for Dixon and Upper Cuba Street, two popular streets in Wellington.
-Paul also supports projects such as the LGWM golden mile project that plans to pedestrianise Parliament end of Lambton Quay, along Willis and Manners Streets, to the entertainment hub of Courtenay Place in Wellington.
-Paul states that pedestrianism will increase life and vibrancy of Wellington.
+Paul also supports projects such as the LGWM golden mile project that plans to pedestrianise the Parliament end of Lambton Quay, along Willis and Manners Streets, to the entertainment hub of Courtenay Place in Wellington.
+Paul states that pedestrianism will increase the life and vibrancy of Wellington.

 During her councillor tenure, Paul - alongside fellow Green councillor Thomas Nash, campaigned for better pay and working conditions for bus drivers.
 They stated that 'there is no climate action without justice for bus drivers', The pair were supported by unions across the country and by Bus NZ.
 However, the private Australian equity firm who manages New Zealand's bus drivers eventually declined the pay increase Paul and Nash achieved, a result the pair claimed 'dismayed [Wellingtonians due to] the terrible treatment of our local bus drivers'.

 As MP, Paul has come out opposing the government's plan to introduce new highways and tunnels, stating "We know that tunnels and extra lanes do nothing to provide the step change our transport system needs [...] but we will not give up on the sustainable transport that we all dream for that will allow us to move around confidently and safely."

 Climate change

 Paul supports greater public investment in sustainable transport and renewable energy.
-As councillor, Paul held the climate change portfolio for three years where she succeeded in achieving historic investment into the Climate Implementation Plan, Te Atakura — First to Zero, an initiative which seeks and shows how Aotearoa can reduce emissions by 43 per cent by 2030, and then become carbon-neutral by 2050.
+As councillor, Paul held the climate change portfolio for three years where she succeeded in achieving historic investment into the Climate Implementation Plan, Te Atakura – First to Zero, an initiative which seeks and shows how Aotearoa can reduce emissions by 43 per cent by 2030, and then become carbon-neutral by 2050.
 During her time as councillor, Paul also led investigations into how we can achieve a carbon-free future for Wellington, plans which looked at how the city can use more public transport and reduce our reliability on cars.